Wright State looks to extend streak vs IUPUI - KVIA

 Wright State looks to extend streak vs IUPUI

-BOTTOM LINE: Wright State looks for its sixth straight win in the head-to-head series over IUPUI.
-Wright State has won by an average of 16 points in its last five wins over the Jaguars.
+BOTTOM LINE: Wright State looks for its seventh straight win in the head-to-head series over IUPUI.
+Wright State has won by an average of 19 points in its last six wins over the Jaguars.
 IUPUI’s last win in the series came on Feb.
 23, 2018, a 66-56 win.

-SENIOR STUDS: IUPUI’s Marcus Burk, Jaylen Minnett and Elyjah Goss have combined to account for 58 percent of the team’s scoring this season and have scored 62 percent of all Jaguars points over the last five games.
+SENIOR STUDS: IUPUI’s Marcus Burk, Jaylen Minnett and Elyjah Goss have combined to account for 58 percent of the team’s scoring this season, including 63 percent of all Jaguars points over the last five games.

-DIALING IT UP A NOTCH: The Raiders have scored 70.2 points per game against conference opponents so far, an improvement from the 73.3 per game they managed in non-conference play.TERRIFIC TANNER: Tanner Holden has connected on 29.2 percent of the 24 3-pointers he’s attempted and has made 3 of 9 over the last five games.
-He’s also converted 75.7 percent of his foul shots this season.
+HORIZON IMPROVEMENT: The Raiders have scored 73.7 points per game across 11 conference games, an improvement from the 73.3 per game they managed against non-conference opponents.MIGHTY MARCUS: Burk has connected on 36 percent of the 50 3-pointers he’s attempted and has gone 10 for 16 over the last three games.
+He’s also converted 68.2 percent of his free throws this season.

-PERFECT WHEN: Wright State is a perfect 6-0 when the team records seven or more steals.
-The Raiders are 3-4 when they steal the ball fewer than seven times.
+BEHIND THE ARC: IUPUI’s Minnett has attempted 49 3-pointers and connected on 32.7 percent of them, and is 14 of 40 over the last five games.

-ACCOUNTING FOR ASSISTS: The Raiders have recently gotten baskets via assists more often than the Jaguars.
-IUPUI has 31 assists on 72 field goals (43.1 percent) across its past three games while Wright State has assists on 41 of 77 field goals (53.2 percent) during its past three games.
+COLD SPELL: IUPUI has lost its last three home games, scoring an average of 58.7 points while giving up 73.

-DID YOU KNOW: The stout Wright State defense has held opposing offenses to a field goal percentage of 37.6 percent, the eighth-best mark in the country.
-IUPUI has allowed opponents to shoot 47.5 percent from the field through seven games (ranked 321st).
+DID YOU KNOW: The stout Wright State defense has held opposing offenses to a field goal percentage of 37.6 percent, the seventh-best mark in the country.
+IUPUI has allowed opponents to shoot 48.9 percent from the field through eight games (ranked 335th).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25